-An introduction to the techniques and aesthetics of transparent watercolor painting, with an emphasis on the exploration and application of color theory.
+This course provides an introduction to abstract techniques and aesthetics of opaque painting, with an emphasis on the exploration and application of color theory and the elements and principles of design.
+Painting medium is acrylic paint.
+No prerequisites.
 (Spring)

 AR 203 Photography I